rpy2/rpy2-arrow/doc/notebooks/faster-rpy2-conversion.rst

 Python ``DataFrame`` and in the ``Arrow`` table (the content of which will be shared between Python and R if I understand it right).

-The R package ``arrow`` implements methods for its wrapped for Arrow data structures to make their behavior close to ``data.frame`` objects.
+The R package ``arrow`` implements methods for Arrow data structures to make their behavior close to ``data.frame`` objects.
-There will be many situations where this will be sufficient to work with the data table in R, while benefiting from the very significant speed gain.
-For example with the R package ``dplyr``:
+This can make Arrow data table work with R functions designed for data frames, and bring very significant performance gains.
+When in combination with :mod:`rpy2-arrow`, this means that Arrow tables accessed or created from Python can be used with R code without the performance penalty of copying data, and with the possible performance gain that the R package ``arrow`` may bring for such data structures.
+For example, with the R package ``dplyr``:

 .. ipython::